Five Thousand Dollars on One Ace: Plot

 The gambler Jeff Clayton wins a deed to half a ranch (against a pot of $5.000).
 The loser draws his gun and is shot.

 Jeff finds Carrancho bound to the ground, left by his companions to die of thirst.
 Carrancho is set free, and in return saves Jeff from a snake with an expert knife throw.
 Jeff then helps him up on his horse only to see Carrancho ride off with all his money, leaving him only with the deed.
 As he walks through the desert landscape Jeff finds two dead man bound to the ground, apparently Carrancho's former friends.
 He takes one of the horses and eventually reaches a town.

 In town he sees the judge and the sheriff going away on business.
 He then recognizes Rossen, a former outlaw, who harasses a farmer family whose farm he has bought.

 As the deed is all that Jeff has got left and that ranch is in the neighborhood he goes there to claim his part.
 The other owners – Helen and her brother David – do not welcome their new partner.
 Instead Helen runs him off with a rifle.

-Back in town he offers the deed to Rossen, who rejects the price.
+Back in town he offers the deed to Rossen, who rejects his asking price.
 Jeff sees Helen in town talking to the lawyer Dundee.